By Rheanna Christine, National Guard Spouse

 How you do this is up to you.
 On our last move, we moved across the country, and I spent almost more time planning how we would survive so many days in the car than I did planning the actual move.
 Movies and technology might work for a good portion of the time, but if you’ve got seven states to drive through you will need more in your arsenal.
 Pinterest has printable car bingo games.
 Choose small toys, new coloring books and reading books that you pull out just for the trip.
 Older kids might like to see how many different state’s license plates they can check off.
 It’s not every day you get a captive audience for this long.
 Use it for singing, laughing and talking.
 Eat fast food, find funky hotel rooms and neat little towns that boast things like the world’s largest ball of yarn.
 You never know what you might find out there until you go looking for it.

-If you’re not living on base getting yourself a Realtor is a wise option.
+If you’re not living on base getting yourself a Realtor® is a wise option.
 Realtors aren’t just for the home buying military family either.
 Realtors can help with renting homes as well.
 They can help you to get to know the area around you and give you school information while helping to find a neighborhood the fits your needs.
 Your realtor will know the “family-friendly” neighborhoods and may even be able to introduce to other families with kids the same age as yours.
-Check out PCSgrades to find a great realtor near you!
+Check out realtor reviews written by fellow mil-families at PCSgrades,com .

 Don’t be shy, step up and ask!
 Odds are someone you know has either done the move you are preparing for or knows someone who has.
 Get tips on places to stay along the way, and how they made it through their road-trip.
-Fellow mil spouse and mom, JD from Semi-Delicate Balance has an amazing PCS Activity Book for kids on her blog.
-Check out Pinterest and the blogs of my fellow PCSGrades bloggers.
+Fellow mil-spouse and mom, JD from Semi-Delicate Balance has an amazing PCS Activity Book for kids on her blog.
+Check out Pinterest and the PCSgrades Blog.
 And once you take the trip yourself, and are moved into your new neighborhood, tell your story on PCSgrades.com.
 The more we share, the easier the journey becomes.

-A PCS can be an exciting time, but it can also be a stressful time.
+A PCS can be an exciting time, but it can also be a stressful time, especially when PCSing with kids.
 And while not everyone in the family will be thrilled about the move, it is important to stick together when times get rough.
 Military families have been PCSing for decades.
 We are experienced at this, so use the wealth of knowledge and great resources like PCSgrades.com that are around you.

-Rheanna Christine is a military and lifestyle blogger currently based in Washington, DC.
-When she isn’t writing, she stays at home with her three children.
-You can find her checking out all the historical sites in the city, reading, getting crafty or watching black and white movies.
+Rheanna Christine is a stay at home Mom to three children.
 She has been featured in Military Spouse Magazine, USA Today, and National Guard and Reserve Magazine.
-In 2016, she co-founded and launched SpouseTalks, an interactive forum targeted to all branches of the Guard and Reserves, with the Association of the United States Army (AUSA).
-She and her high school sweetheart hubby have been living this military life for almost fifteen years.
-Visit her blog at www.cammostylelove.com.
+In 2016, she co-founded with the Association of the United States Army (AUSA), and launched SpouseTalks, an interactive forum targeted to all branches of the Guard and Reserves.